 The range would be further increased with the introduction of an 85 US gal (71 imp gal; 320 l) self-sealing fuel tank aft of the pilot's seat, starting with P-51B-5-NA ("block 5").
 When this tank was full, the center of gravity of the Mustang was moved dangerously close to the aft limit.
 As a result, maneuvers were restricted until the tank was down to about 25 US gal (21 imp gal; 95 l) and the external tanks had been dropped.
 Problems with high-speed "porpoising" of the P-51Bs and P-51Cs with the fuselage tanks would lead to the replacement of the fabric-covered elevators with metal-covered surfaces and a reduction of the tailplane incidence.
 With the fuselage and wing tanks, plus two 75 US gal (62 imp gal; 280 l) drop tanks, the combat radius was 880 mi (1,420 km).

 Pictured here is a 1:48 scale replica of a North American P-51C Mustang fighter that was flown by Lieutenant William T Whisner, and nicknamed "Princess Elizabeth", which was attached to the 487th Fighter Squadron, 352nd Fighter Group, then deployed to RAF Bodney, England, during May 1944.
-Now in stock!
+Sold Out!

 Dimensions: